janwilmake/oapis/README.md

 # OpenAPI Transformer

-> NB: Use this at your own risk, there may still be bugs.
+> NB: Use this at your own risk, works for MOST OpenAPIs, not all.
 Not thoroughly tested yet.
 PRs are welcome!
 One major limitation right now is that it looks at `openapi.json` at the domain provided ONLY.
 It won't look elsewhere.

 Transform any OpenAPI/Swagger endpoint into ready-to-use code and documentation instantly.